pieroproietti/penguins-eggs/sourceforge/files/iso/proxmox-ve/README.md

 * ```live/evolution```
 * ```root/evolution```

-# Proxmox VE 6.3
+# Proxmox VE 7.1

-In the pve and incubator versions, there is a pre-configured VM with a TinyCore iso boot image, a Linux version with a 16 MB graphical user interface.

-You can see the virtual machine running simply by logging in as root on proxmox and booting it even without installing the system.

-* **naked-ve** - just the juice, without GUI.
-You can start here to build your revolution! (amd64)

-* **pve** - it's not naked, but dressed with xfce4, developer's tools and virt-viewer (amd64)
+* **pve** - It is a simple remastered version of Proxmox VE 7.1, dressed with XFCE4, firefox, virt-viewer

-* **incubator** - it's full workstation for virtualization, with cinnamon, libreoffice, gimp and tools. (amd64)
+You can use live or install as your workstation to get the power of PVE.
+Of course, you can add firmware you need and remaster it again, or start with the cli version and add your tools.

 ## More informations: